Review Analysis Conclusion

 Mascara brushes come in two broad categories: bulk disposables and reusable tools.
 Disposable packs typically range from roughly fifty to three hundred wands per order.
 If you wear mascara daily and prefer a fresh brush each morning to avoid bacterial buildup, a mid-size pack of around one hundred pieces usually lasts several months without cluttering your vanity.
 Professionals who service multiple clients per day should look toward larger counts so they never run short during a busy week.

-Reusable brushes and combs, by contrast, are sold in singles or small sets of two to four pieces.
+Reusable brushes and combs are sold in singles or small sets of two to four pieces.
 These are better for personal kits where storage space is limited and long-term durability matters more than volume.
 When evaluating capacity, also consider whether the product includes a storage case.
 Loose wands rolling around a drawer collect dust and lose their shape, whereas a rigid container preserves hygiene and makes travel easier.

 Feature Tradeoffs